hyphanet/website/content/pages/help.md

 ### I don't want my node to be used to harbor child porn, offensive content, or terrorism.
 What can I do?

 This is a problem that sadly any censorship-resistance tool faces.
-If the capacity to remove content existed, it might only be used to remove things one finds offensive, but it could be used to remove anything.
+If the capacity existed to remove content people access, it might not only be used to remove things one finds offensive, but it could be used to remove anything.

 From a technological point of view one cannot have censorship-resistance with exceptions.
 Hyphanet is merely a tool that by itself doesn't do anything to promote offensive content.
 How people choose to use the tool is their sole responsibility.
-As a communication medium, Hyphanet cannot be considered responsible for what people use it for — just like Internet Service Providers, telecoms, or postal services cannot be held responsible for their users either.

 Note that files are encrypted and split into pieces.
 They are not stored on your machine in their entirety.